kxdang/kiendang.me/content/blog/053-cipro-zzz/index.md

 ##Why does Ciprofloxacin make me so tired?

 When you start Googling symptoms, it’s always the most extreme and worst-case scenarios, it's always important to go to your medical professional to be diagnosed.
-However, once you are diagnosed, I thought it would be beneficial to do extra research on what's going in my body.
+However, once I was diagnosed, I thought it would be beneficial to do extra research on what's going in my body.
 Ultimately, I try to figure out the answers to my curious mind and unfortunately, found more than I would like.

 ###<center>Ciprofloxacin